-Our quarterly results of operations and our key metrics, including Billings, Adjusted EBITDA, Modified Adjusted EBITDA and Free Cash Flow, may vary significantly in the future.
+Our quarterly results of operations and our key metrics, including Billings, Adjusted EBITDA and Free Cash Flow, may vary significantly in the future and seasonally.
+Many customers make purchase decisions based on their fiscal year budgets, which often coincide with the calendar year.
+These seasonal trends materially affect our financial results, as license fees become due at the time the license term commences based upon agreed payment terms that customers may not adhere to.
+As a result, new and renewal licenses have been concentrated in the first and fourth quarter of the year, and our cash flows from operations have been highest late in the first quarter and early in the second quarter of the succeeding fiscal year.
 Period-to-period comparisons of our operating results may not be meaningful.
 The results of any one quarter should not be relied upon as an indication of future performance.
 Our quarterly financial results and key metrics may fluctuate as a result of a variety of factors including:

-- our ability to retain and/or increase sales to existing customers at various times; - our ability to attract new customers; - the addition or loss of large customers, including through their acquisitions or industry consolidations; - the timing of recognition of revenues; - the amount and timing of billings; - the amount and timing of operating expenses and capital expenditures; - the length of sales cycles; - significant security breaches, technical difficulties or unforeseen interruptions to the functionality of our software; - the number of new employees added; - the amount and timing of billing for professional services engagements; - the timing and success of new products, features, enhancements or functionalities introduced by us or our competitors; - changes in our pricing policies or those of our competitors; - changes in the competitive dynamics of our industry, including consolidation among competitors; - the timing of expenses related to the development or acquisition of technology; - any future charges for impairment of goodwill from acquired companies; - extraordinary expenses such as litigation or other dispute-related settlement payments; - the impact of new accounting pronouncements; and - general economic conditions.
+- seasonal variations in customer purchasing patterns; - our ability to retain and/or increase sales to existing customers at various times; - our ability to attract new customers; - the addition or loss of large customers, including through their acquisitions or industry consolidations; - the timing of recognition of revenues; - the amount and timing of billings; - the amount and timing of operating expenses and capital expenditures; - the length of sales cycles; - significant security breaches, technical difficulties or unforeseen interruptions to the functionality of our software; - the number of new employees added; - the amount and timing of billing for professional services engagements; - the timing and success of new products, features, enhancements or functionalities introduced by us or our competitors; - changes in our pricing policies or those of our competitors; - changes in the competitive dynamics of our industry, including consolidation among competitors; - the timing of expenses related to the development or acquisition of technology; - any future charges for impairment of goodwill from acquired companies; - extraordinary expenses such as litigation or other dispute-related settlement payments; - · the impact of new accounting pronouncements; and - general economic conditions.